 What is Behavioral Design?

-Behavioral Designers combine Psychology, Design, Technology, and Creative Methods to find out why people do the things they do and to figure out through experimentation how to activate them to change their behavior.
-It’s a branch of scientific research that aims to answer what makes people do certain things, applied within a tech framework
+Behavioral design refers to the subcategory of design concerned with how users make decisions.
+Behavioral designers combine psychology, design, technology, and creativity to find out why people do what they do.
+They figure out through experimentation how to activate them to change their behavior.
+It’s a branch of scientific research that aims to answer what makes people take certain actions, applied within a tech framework

-Simply put in the UX (user experience) world, it’s considering what drives a user to make a certain decision.
-UX behavioral design tries to define what motivates a user and what rewards or validation are they seeking, before ever developing an MVP or prototype.
+In the user experience (UX) world, behavioral design considers what drives a user to make a particular decision.
+UX behavioral design seeks to define user motivations and rewards before developing an MVP or prototype.

 It’s a user-centered framework for developing software and apps.
-It tries to let the user’s emotions and needs guide the overall development process while presenting triggers to get the user to make a certain action.
-Essentially, it follows the formula that:
+Behavioral design tries to let the user’s emotions and needs guide the overall development process.
+At the same time, it presents triggers to get the user to make a certain action.
+Essentially, it follows the following formula:

 A user’s behavior = ability + motivation + trigger

-Providing the right trigger and gentle nudges to create a user’s ability and motivation to complete a task is where UX development and behavioral design intersect.
+The designer must find the right trigger and gentle nudges that prompt a user’s ability and motivation to complete a task.
+That’s where UX development and behavioral design intersect.

 The difference between positive influence and manipulation is a very fragile line.
-In the end, we have to be aware that Behavioural Design is about using deliberate action and techniques to influence the behavior of the other in the direction you want.
+In the end, it’s important to recognize that behavioral design is about using deliberate techniques to influence someone’s behavior.

 Two Approaches to UX Design